How to file an insurance claim after a natural disaster

 Your insurance company may recommend a contractor to do the work, but you can get a repair estimate from any company you choose.
 Getting more than one estimate isn't a bad idea; it will prevent disagreements with the adjuster about the actual cost of repairs.
 Bear in mind that this may not happen quickly; contractors will be overwhelmed.
 Estimates will be submitted to the insurance company, and the adjustor will review them to reach a settlement.

-What if you can’t reach your insurance company?
+If you can’t reach your insurance company after a disaster

 It may be entirely possible that in the wake of a hurricane or other major storm, your area may be without cell or internet service, and it is simply not possible to reach your insurer.